TienNguyenz/N8_NguyenHoangTien_Assignment2/README.md

     3. A play icon will appear next to the name of each test function.
     4. Click the play icon next to the function you want to test to run it individually.

----

-This version maintains the core details while rephrasing some parts for better clarity.
-Let me know if you'd like further changes!